Which sugar is found in the backbone of DNA? | Study Prep in Pearson+

 1

-Understand the structure of DNA: DNA (Deoxyribonucleic Acid) is composed of a sugar-phosphate backbone and nitrogenous bases.
-The sugar in the backbone is crucial for its structure and function.
+Step 1: Understand the structure of DNA.
+DNA (Deoxyribonucleic Acid) is composed of a sugar-phosphate backbone and nitrogenous bases.
+The sugar in the backbone is crucial for the structure and function of DNA.

-Identify the type of sugar in DNA: The sugar in DNA is a pentose sugar, meaning it has five carbon atoms.
-This sugar is specifically deoxyribose, which is a modified form of ribose where one oxygen atom is removed from the hydroxyl group on the 2' carbon.
+Step 2: Recall the difference between RNA and DNA.
+RNA contains ribose as its sugar, while DNA contains deoxyribose.
+Deoxyribose is a modified form of ribose where one oxygen atom is removed from the hydroxyl group at the 2' carbon.

-Compare the options provided: Glucose and fructose are hexose sugars (six-carbon sugars) and are not part of the DNA structure.
-Ribose is a pentose sugar found in RNA, not DNA.
-Deoxyribose is the correct sugar found in DNA.
+Step 3: Analyze the options provided.
+Fructose and glucose are monosaccharides commonly involved in energy metabolism, but they are not part of the DNA structure.
+Ribose is found in RNA, not DNA.

-Relate the name 'Deoxyribonucleic Acid' to the sugar: The term 'deoxy' in DNA refers to the absence of an oxygen atom on the 2' carbon of ribose, confirming that deoxyribose is the sugar in DNA.
+Step 4: Focus on the term 'deoxyribose.'
+The prefix 'deoxy-' indicates the removal of an oxygen atom, which distinguishes deoxyribose from ribose.
+This sugar is specific to DNA and forms part of its backbone.